Multi-Interval Energy-Reserve Co-Optimization with SoC-Dependent Bids from Battery Storage: Appendix

 \subsection{Storage operation model in energy-reserve co-optimization}

-We consider a BESS participating in the energy-reserve co-optimization, where the energy dispatch and regulation reserve capacities are determined.
+We consider BESS participating in the energy-reserve co-optimization, where the energy dispatch and regulation reserve capacities are determined.
 The BESS regulation-reserve capacities are cleared in real-time with granularity $\tau$ (eg. $\tau=$ 15 minutes in \cite{CAISO_RegulationMarket:22}) and the time index is $t$.
 For simplicity, we consider energy and reserve with the same time granularity $\tau$ here, and the model can be easily extended to different time granularities.
 In the scheduling interval $t$, we denote $e_t$ for the storage SoC, $p_t^c$ for the charging power, $p_t^d$ for the discharging power, $r^d_t$ for the regulation down capacity, and $r^u_t$ for the regulation up capacity.
 The storage SoC evolves by

-where $\eta\in (0,1]$ is the round trip efficiency of the storage. $\gamma^d_t$ and $\gamma^u_t$ are the expected values of the multipliers indicating the fraction of actually utilized regulation down and up capacities\footnote{More explanations about $\gamma^d_t$ and $\gamma^u_t$ are shown in equation (2) of \cite{CAISO_ESReg23}.}.
+where $\eta\in (0,1]$ is the round trip efficiency of the storage.\footnote{Our model can be easily extended to include separate storage charging and discharging efficiencies.
+Relevant research is shown in \cite{ChenTong22arXivSoC}.} $\gamma^d_t$ and $\gamma^u_t$ are the expected values of the multipliers indicating the fraction of actually utilized regulation down and up capacities\footnote{More explanations about $\gamma^d_t$ and $\gamma^u_t$ are shown in equation (2) of \cite{CAISO_ESReg23}.}.
 As is constrained by \eqref{eq:Simul_CD}, in the energy market, storage is not scheduled to charge and discharge simultaneously.
 However, in the regulation market, storage can provide both regulation up and regulation down capacities \cite{CAISO_StakeholderComments:22}.
-To guarantee that the storage operations are bounded by its SoC capacity limits when bi-direction regulation capacities are cleared, we have \beq \eeq where $\bar{E}$ and $\underline{E}$ represent the maximum and minimum SoC limits of the BESS, respectively.
+To guarantee that storage operations are bounded by its SoC capacity limits when bi-direction regulation capacities are cleared, we have \beq \eeq where $\bar{E}$ and $\underline{E}$ represent the maximum and minimum SoC limits of BESS, respectively.